Cell # 610-476-4859

 A building permit is not necessary, however, zoning permits are required.

-Only if you are replacing more than 25% of the roof shingles or if the construction involved structural work, such as replacing rafters.
+Yes, for roof shingles and/or if the construction involved is structural work; such as replacing rafters.

 Building Permits are required for all new construction, additions, alterations, decks, sheds, in-ground and above-ground pools, fence, driveway expansions, etc.